JURIUENO11/PredANN/Readme.md

 requirements.txt
 sequential_7s.sh               # Script for running the 7s experiments
 ```
 Please note that in the file ***main_checkpoint_7s.py***, the checkpoint path must be updated to correspond to the specific location of your checkpoint file.
-Additionally, the parameter ***evaluation_length*** can be modified to other durations, but it must not exceed 8 seconds (1000).
+Additionally, the parameter ***evaluation_length*** can be modified to other durations, but it must not exceed 8 seconds (EEG sampling rate 125 Hz).
 Evaluations for 4s, 5s, 6s, and 7s have also been conducted using these codes by adjusting this parameter accordingly.